GokayGulsoy/Machine-Learning/README.md

 14. Introduction to Reinforcement Learning and Deep Learning
 15. Final Exam

-Textbooks can be found on: [Course textbooks 1](/Textbook/textbook.pdf)
+Textbooks can be found on: [Course textbook](Textbook/textbook.pdf)